kunal-go/kunalgosrani/README.md

 **About:**

-- Full-Stack Software Engineer since 2017.
+- Software Development Engineer since 2017.
 - Love to meet and talk with new peoples.
-- Curious to learn new technology.
+- Curious play with new technology.

 <br>